BMT619/Speed-Racer-PCSX2-HD-Texture-Pack/README.md

 # Speed-Racer-PCSX2-HD-Texture-Pack

-This zip file is a texture pack release for the Speed Racer Videogame on PS2, using PCSX2!
+This zip file is a texture pack release for the Speed Racer Videogame on PS2, using PCSX2 and Upscayl!

 # Loading Replacement Textures on PCSX2